 Human beings are generally creatures of habit, so naturally it takes time to create lasting change in the way people fundamentally approach their work.
 The end goal of implementing an agile operating model is to transform the way an entire organization adapts to a new way of thinking, from decision-making to product development.

 That magnitude of change represents a cultural shift within a workplace, and consequently requires adaptable planning and full participation from every level of the organization in order to achieve success.
-Here’s an overview of what your company can expect after deciding to implement an agile operating model, how to prepare for potential challenges and where to invest your resources for best outcomes.
+Here’s an overview of what your company can expect after deciding to implement an agile model, how to prepare for potential challenges and where to invest your resources for best outcomes.

-The decision to implement an agile operating model often requires a great deal of consideration, discussion and commitment, so it’s understandable that many companies are anxious to incorporate agile principles before they have a clear roadmap for how to proceed.
+The decision to implement an agile model often requires a great deal of consideration, discussion and commitment, so it’s understandable that many companies are anxious to incorporate agile principles before they have a clear roadmap for how to proceed.
 Taking the time to plan the first steps will likely make for a smoother transition, and ultimately long-lasting change that leads to greater efficiency and profitability.

-Organizations should begin the implementation by truly understanding the drivers for their change before engaging a provider to help them move toward an agile operating model.
+Organizations should begin the implementation by truly understanding the drivers for their change before engaging a provider to help them move toward an agile model.
 Specifically, what are the business outcomes the organization is looking for?
 It’s best to carefully identify the desired business benefits (like improved revenue generation) and work those into your goals instead of blindly clinging to a specific agile process like Scrum.
 If this discussion is successful, it should provide both the starting point and end goals for the agile implementation.
-Understanding the driving forces and desired business outcomes for implementing an agile operating model will more naturally lead to defining metrics and key markers of success for the project later on.
+Understanding the driving forces and desired business outcomes for implementing an agile model will more naturally lead to defining metrics and key markers of success for the project later on.

 After the initial discussion about driving forces and intended outcomes, it’s time to “get the ground ready” with the right conditions to start the implementation.
 A culture shift could take anywhere from a few months to a few years, depending on the size and scope of your organization.
 The more divisions and departments you have, the more involvement and effort for a major cultural shift is likely to take.

 First and perhaps most importantly, begin getting buy-in at every level of the organization.
 Of course, getting buy-in is going to be a process that happens over months (if not years), and definitely not overnight.
-If the shift to an agile operating model is going to work, the entire team all the way up to the executive level needs to be fully on board, but that generally starts with a handful of IT team members and mid-level sponsors from the business side who will become the agile transformation’s “champions.”
+If the shift to an agile model is going to work, the entire team all the way up to the executive level needs to be fully on board, but that generally starts with a handful of IT team members and mid-level sponsors from the business side who will become the “champions” for the agile transformation.
 These “champions” should help deliver some quick wins to the rest of your team that really demonstrate the tangible benefits of an agile model and bring more people on board.
 Later in the agile implementation these “champions” can become the coaches who continue the company’s cultural transformation after the training organization’s engagement has ended.
 The level of buy-in throughout the organization is something that needs to be continuously assessed, so be prepared for regular check-ins with your team leaders and coaches during the implementation.

 Picking a New Model(s)